LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-2. Generate a `kubectl` configuration for authentication to OKE:
+2. Generate the Kubernetes configuration for authentication to OKE:

 	```bash
 	<copy>